SAP/fundamental-ngx/libs/core/src/lib/resizable-card-layout/README.md

 Run `ng build resizable-card-layout` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Publishing

-After building your library with `ng build resizable-card-layout`, go to the dist folder `cd dist/resizable-card-layout` and run `npm publish`.

 ## Running unit tests

 Run `ng test resizable-card-layout` to execute the unit tests via [Karma](https://karma-runner.github.io).